nighthawkcoders/nighthawk_csp/_posts/2022-05-22-Final-Project2.md

 # 2022 Tri 3 Week 10: 5/23 - 5/27, Final Project Development Week 2.
 This is the second of the two weeks dedicated to Project Development.
-Teacher expects 5 days of CompSci classroom work.
+Teacher has provided Notes, and Uploads as options to enhance your project.
+I am particularly concerned about the lack of balance and meaninful contribution by all members within the team.
+Technical advancement, challenge, and project participation is the only way to get an "A" on this assignment.
+"A" and "B" grade will be dependent on how the points play out with regards to your effort and self-challenge on this project.
+Don't show up with pretty pictures and nothing regarding Data or Data Strucutres (group work will not carry those who don't participate).
+7 classroom days remain.

 ### Live Review scheduled with Teacher and Sponsor
 *  Thu is scheduled Teacher meeting
 *  Review Ticket required